QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 Post processing is optional - you may decide to combine or filter the "raw" events using code you have written yourself.
 To add a post-processing section to your config file, insert the `PostProcessing` keyword and indent its parameters.
-There are five post-processing possibilities, each of which is optional.
+There are six post-processing possibilities, each of which is optional.
 However the order in which these steps are performed _cannot_ be changed by the user.
 The post-processing sequence is:

 > 1. Combine events having temporal _and_ spectral overlap.